mpi-forum/mpi-forum.github.io/MPI_4.0_main_page.md

 ## Working Groups on Hold

 In addition to the active working groups, several working groups exist that have been on hold.

-#### Fortran

-*   Lead: Craig Rasmussen
-*   Scope: To investigate new Fortran language bindings that overcome the problems and limitations of the Fortran 90 MPI bindings.

 #### Generalized Requests